deep-soft/skipstone/Sources/SkipFoundation/README.md

     | `TransferState`              | Unimplemented   | None          |                               |

 * **Formatters**: Locale and language-correct formatted values.

-    This group contains the base `NSFormatter` class and its subclasses.
-These formatters can be used for dates, numbers, sizes, energy, and many other types.

     | Entity Name                     | Status          | Test Coverage | Notes                         |
     |---------------------------------|-----------------|---------------|-------------------------------|